 Stealth Boats

-Oregon Iron Works is building a special warfare boat called the Sealion 2 and testing it in the Columbia River.
-It is being built in the old Kaiser shipyards in Vancouver, WA (Flickr photos).
+Vigor Works of Clackamas is building a special warfare boat called the Sealion 2 and testing it in the Columbia River (Flickr photos).

 The SEALION I was delivered in January 2003, and is based in the Norfolk, Va., where it has been tested by Naval Special Warfare.